ryansereno/ryansereno.github.io/markdown/intellectual-property.md

 The majority of important medical advancements (xray, penicillin, DNA structure, birth control, etc.) were created without IP protections, along with most art and software.

+Justine Haupt has [a great article](https://skysedge.com/philosophy/index.html) touching on this, and open source in general.

 AI is bringing about an imminent reckoning with these ideas.

 When anyone with a single binary file of just a few GB's can reproduce 'proprietary' art, data, ideas, etc., the notion that this can be stopped via legal means is just unrealistic.